 Automated Testing

-Ensure software quality by implementing automated testing practices.
-Use unit testing frameworks to write test cases that can be automatically executed.
-Additionally, perform integration testing, functional testing, and performance testing to detect and address issues early in the development cycle.
+Software quality is ensured by automated testing.
+You can use unit testing frameworks to create automatically running test cases.
+Run integration, functional, and performance testing as well to identify and address issues early in the development cycle.

 Collaboration and Communication